Skip to content

 API Key API Key generated in step one.
 Note that API key should have ‘Advanced’ security level with a role of “Viewer”.

-Set up IoT Security account
+Set up Device Security (formerly IoT Security) account

 Field Description